 The preparation of this report could not have been accomplished without the efficient and dedicated service of the entire staff of the County's Budget and Finance Department.
-I also want to express my sincere appreciation to the 4-H & Extension offices contributions and cooperation in the preparation of this report.
+I also want to express my sincere appreciation to all County staff for their assistance, contributions, and cooperation in the preparation of this report.

-Finally, I want to thank the Board of County Commissioners and the County Manager whose leadership, interest in, and support of, the County's financial obligations have contributed significantly to the quality of the District's fiscal operations.
+Finally, I want to thank the Board of County Commissioners and the Interim-County Manager whose leadership, interest in, and support of, the County's financial obligations have contributed significantly to the quality of the District's fiscal operations.